creisey/linuxcnc-config/README.md

-i use a 2.2kw Chinaspindle with a the ER20 Collet (fits Milling bits up to 14mm) watercooled > quiet setup
-Driver is a Huanyang > made a Mod to the Fan
+i use a 2.2kw Chinaspindle with a the ER20 Collet (fits Milling bits up to 14mm) watercooled > quiet setup i use car coolant with distilled water 1:5 (the water does not become moldy and does not begin to stink) Driver is a Huanyang > made a Mod to the Fan
 AFB0512LB 5015 50x50x15mm with the VHM-802 and a DC-DC Converter Modul Buck Step-Down 24v to 12v